-ARTIFICIAL INTELLIGENCE (AI): Today the mainstream induces the impression that smart machines are already there and that these will in the future improve steadily until a point, where the homo sapiens4(cf. Krause et.al.
-(2019) 5) seems to be without a further point.
+improve steadily until a point, where the homo sapiens(cf. Krause et.al.
+(2019) 9) seems to be without a further point.
 This text here will advocate the stance that this opinion is completely wrong.
-The property of a machine of being more and more fast and simultaneously of being able to process more and more data is impressive, but does not touch any of the big problems which have to be solved today and in the near future.
-Nevertheless with the explicit introduction of actor models in the AAI paradigm one can include all the nice topics of artificial intelligence (including machine learning) into the actor models.
+The property of a machine of being more fast and simultaneously of being able to process more and more data is impressive, but does not touch any of the big problems which have to be solved today and in the near future.
+Nevertheless with the explicit introduction of actor models in the DAAI paradigm one can include all the nice topics of artificial intelligence (including machine learning) into the actor models.
 The actor story is then a formally defined environment for the behavior of the introduced smart actors.
 The instrument of the actor story allows therefore the integration of human and non-human actors with artificial intelligence in one coherent framework.